 - To Write Love On Her Arms (depression, addiction, self-injury, suicide) – recommended by Alana, Something Worth Fighting For: Life Goes On

-- Wellness Recovery Action Plan website and app – recommended by Wandering Sprout
+- Wellness Recovery Action Plan– recommended by Wandering Sprout

 From Sara of Surviving Sara: